The best way to do Washington, DC? For free, thanks to these no-admission museums on the National Mall.

 Over four million people make their way to the vast National Museum of American History each year.
 No surprise, since the museum’s collection boasts more than three million objects that tell the American story.
 Among these, a few crowd favorites include the flag that inspired the “Star-Spangled Banner,” the Greensboro lunch counter, Julia Child’s kitchen, Dorothy’s ruby slippers from The Wizard of Oz and Abraham Lincoln’s stovepipe hat.

-The only national museum devoted exclusively to the documentation of African American life, art, history and culture opened on the National Mall in Sept.
-2016.
+The only national museum devoted exclusively to the documentation of African American life, art, history and culture opened on the National Mall in September 2016.
 Sporting a sleek design and a wealth of new exhibits, the National Museum of African American History and Culture is a powerful, inspiring experience for all who visit.
+During peak season (March through August), timed passes are required on weekdays before 1 p.m. and on weekends.
+For full details, please visit the museum passes guide.

 The vibrant and colorful world of Asian art is all around at the Arthur M. Sackler Gallery and the Freer Gallery of Art, which make up the Smithsonian Institution's Museums of Asian Art.
 One of DC’s most beautiful buildings, the Freer was the first Smithsonian museum devoted solely to art when it was first built, while the Sackler houses decorative and devotional objects from across Asia.
 Together, the collections hold more than 25,000 objects spanning 6,000 years.
 The museums recently underwent extensive renovations, with reinstalled and restored exhibitions and special new features featured throughout both galleries.